haskell-unordered-containers/unordered-containers/docs/developer-guide.md

     | Collision !Hash !(A.Array (Leaf k v))
 ```

-Here's a quick overview in order of simplicty:
+Here's a quick overview in order of simplicity:

  * `Empty` -- The empty map.
  * `Leaf` -- A key-value pair.